defenseunicorns/zarf-package-software-factory/backup-and-restore/jira/README.md

 1. Copy the zarf package you wish to restore from to an empty directory on the host.
 The name of the package file will be similar to `zarf-package-di2me-jira-restorable-backup-amd64-1970-01-01T00:00:00+00:00.tar.zst` except with the timestamp being when the backup package was created.
 1. Ensure you have the `zarf` CLI installed.
 Use the same version that is listed at the top of the Makefile in the root of this repository.
 1. **Warning!** The next step will cause downtime until this guide is finished for restoring Jira!
-1. Begin the restore operation using zarf:
+1. Begin the restore operation using zarf, replacing `<ThePackageFilename>` with the filename of the package you want to restore from:

     ```shell
     zarf package deploy <ThePackageFilename> --components=warning-downtime-begin-restore --confirm
     ```

-    This has temporarily stopped Jira, removed the jira-database pods, and uploaded the backup data into the internal minio bucket for them.
+    This has temporarily stopped Jira, removed the jira-database pods, and uploaded the backup data into the internal minio bucket for postgresql.

 1. You will now need to make modifications to the di2me repo and push those changes.